R.M.K. College of Engineering and Technology: Courses offered

 The campus is located at Puduvoyal village at a distance of about 330 km from Chennai on the Chennai-Vijayawada National Highway.
 It is easily reachable from Chennai by buses proceeding to Gummidipoondi/Sulurpet/Nellore/Naidupeta/Sri Kalahasthi/Tirupati.
 The suburban trains between Chennai and Gummidipoondi stop at Kavaraipettai station and from there the college is 3km away.

-The institute has a huge complex that houses class rooms, air conditioned seminar halls, central library, departmental libraries and Internet with 2Kbit/s connectivity.
+The institute has a huge complex that houses class rooms, air conditioned seminar halls, central library, departmental libraries and Internet with 2 Kbit/s connectivity.
 There are separate hostels for men and women.